 Wool may leave you thinking of thick socks, sweaters, and gloves to warm you during the cold winter months.
-But this natural fiber also does double-duty as the ideal temperature regulator for hot summer nights, too.
+But this natural fiber also does double duty as the ideal temperature regulator for hot summer nights.

-Wool bedding, such as mattress toppers, comforters, and pillows, actually provide the perfect temperature-controlled sleeping environment.
+Wool bedding, such as mattress toppers, comforters, and pillows, actually provides the perfect temperature-controlled sleeping environment.

-Wool has been proven in studies to breath better than synthetic fabrics, increase periods of restorative REM sleep, get the body to a comfortable sleeping temperature quicker, and maintain it for a longer period of time.
+Wool has been proven in studies to breathe better than synthetic fabrics, increase periods of restorative REM sleep, get the body to a comfortable sleeping temperature more quickly, and maintain it for a longer period of time.

-One of wool’s most remarkable qualities is its ability to maintain comfortable body temperature, no matter the season.
+One of wool’s most remarkable qualities is its ability to maintain a s dcomfortable body temperature, no matter the season.
 In the summer, wool keeps you cooler due to its natural moisture-wicking properties.
 A wool mattress topper or wool pillow can actually cool your body down while you sleep by dissipating sweat through the wool’s coil-like fibers.